POS System vs Cash Register: Differences & How to Choose

 What Is a POS System?

-The modern POS incorporates all the elements of the traditional cash register but includes extensive additional features.
-It comprises several key elements streamlining sales operations and enhancing overall business productivity.
+The modern POS incorporates all the elements of the traditional cash register and offers extensive additional features.
+It comprises several key elements that streamline sales operations and enhance overall business productivity.

 POS Software vs. Hardware